 The Church of St Gregory and St Martin in Wye dates from the twelfth or early thirteenth century and was larger than it is now – its tower collapsed in 1686.
 Wye College, next to the church, was founded in 1447 by John Kempe, the Archbishop of York, and is now part of Wye Agricultural College, University of London.

-Take the train nearest to 9.10am from Charing Cross Station to Wye (Southeastern stopping service to Ramsgate), journey time 1 hr 50 mins.
+Take the train nearest to 9.15am from London Victoria Station to Wye (Southeastern stopping service to Ramsgate), journey time 1 hr 50 mins.
 Alternatively, for a faster service, you can travel from London Charing Cross (Southeastern fast service to Ramsgate) changing at Ashford International onto stopping service from Victoria, journey time 1 hr 30 mins.
-For a premium, you can reduce the journey time to 1 hour by taking the High Speed Train from St Pancras and changing at Ashford International onto stopping service from Victoria.
-Trains back to Charing Cross run twice an hour weekdays and once an hour at weekends; change at Ashford for the High Speed Train to St Pancras or service back to Charing Cross.
+For a premium, you can reduce the journey time to 1 hour by taking the High Speed Train from St Pancras (Southeastern service to Margate) and changing at Ashford International onto stopping service from Victoria.
+Trains back to Victoria run twice an hour weekdays and once an hour at weekends; change at Ashford International for the High Speed Train to St Pancras or service back to Charing Cross.

 The Compass Inn, Sole Street (tel.
 01227 700300), is the only lunch pub on the standard walk.
 It's a gastro pub serving excellent (but expensive) cuisine.
-Please note the pub's management insists on advance booking (rigidly: in April 2016 it was reluctant to serve three walkers who turned up on spec, even though the pub was nearly empty).
+Please note the pub's management insists on advance booking.
 Booking from Wye station at walk start is fine, as is amending the numbers, but do try to keep to your e.t.a.
 If you miss your slot by fifteen minutes, your order will not be taken until after the next bookers have arrived.
-Post Covid lockdown (July 2021) the pub serves food from 12 noon to 2.30 pm, Tuesday to Saturday and till 6pm on Sundays (closed Mondays).
-As noted earlier, the quality of the cuisine is excellent - but then it has to be as the management is "difficult" to put it politely.
+Post Covid lockdown (July 2021) the pub serves food from 12 noon to 2.30 pm, Thursday and Friday, 12 noon to 3 pm on Saturday, and 12 noon to 4 pm on Sunday.
+Closed Monday to Wednesday.

 The former pub in Hassell Street, marked on old OS maps, closed long ago.